milan-malik/human-to-animal-age/README.md

 ## Features

-- ## Input Fields: Capture necessary information
+- Input Fields: Capture necessary information
   - Animal to convert to
   - Human age
 - Hover Effect on button
+- Responsive website

 ## Technologies Used